Eddyqqq/TBNet/README.md

 - [SeanNaren/warp-ctc](https://github.com/SeanNaren/warp-ctc) for ctc supervision.

 ## Data Preparation
-You can choose any one of following datasets to verify the effectiveness of TLP.
+You can choose any one of following datasets to verify the effectiveness of TBNet.

 ### PHOENIX2014 dataset
 1. Download the RWTH-PHOENIX-Weather 2014 Dataset [[download link]](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX/).
 Our experiments based on phoenix-2014.v3.tar.gz.